GoogleChrome/chrome-extensions-samples/api-samples/tabCapture/README.md

 ## Overview

-In this sample, the `chrome.tabCapture` API is used to capture the contents of the active tab.
-The captured stream will be displayed in a newly created window.
+In this sample, the `chrome.tabCapture` API captures the contents of the active tab.
+The captured stream is displayed in a new window.

 ## Implementation Notes